 To disinfect them and store them for the next season, according to wikiHow:

 Use 70% isopropyl alcohol to disinfect your tools.
 Dip the tools you want to clean in the alcohol, then remove them and allow them to dry.

 Alternately, wet a rag with alcohol and wipe the gardening tools down.
 You could use wood, grain, or rubbing alcohol.

 Be sure to clean your deck/porch to preserve it and be able to make even more great memories there with family and friends.
 You can remove stains and other debris with a mop and bucket of hot water mixed with dishwashing liquid, flaked laundry detergent, or commercial deck cleaner.

 Once you’ve done a thorough cleaning you can use a waterproof sealer and that will do the job for 3 years.
-Just make sure you make a note to remind you to do it again in 3 years.
+Just make sure you make a note to remind yourself to do it again in 3 years.

 End of Summer cleaning is not as huge a chore as you might think.
 If you know what to do, it can be a breeze.
 Plus, you can ask your kids to help, too!